Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

-- Enabling it in your GBoard
+- Enabling Baybayin in GBoard

 - Writing and Reading Baybayin

-- The Filipino Language
+- A Brief Look at the Filipino Language

-What is Baybayin?
+1. What is Baybayin?

 It is one of a number of individual writing systems used in Southeast Asia, nearly all of which are abugidas, or alphasyllabary, where any consonant is pronounced with the inherent vowel a following it—diacritics being used to express other vowels.
 Many of these writing systems descended from ancient alphabets used in India over 2000 years ago.

-- Look for your keyboard settings.
+- Look for your phone's keyboard settings.

-- Click on "Languages"
+- Tap on "Languages"

-- Click "Add Keyboard"
+- Tap "Add Keyboard"

 - Look for "Filipino (Baybayin)"

-- Customize it if you want to
+- Customize it to your liking.

 - Click "Done" and you're all set!